-We have amazing views of the Silicon Valley and South Bay along this climb, including the retired Naval Air Base, Moffett Field.
-Moffett Field is home to some of the largest freestanding buildings in the world (old dirigible Hanger 1 covers 8 acres).
-I have fond memories of Moffett Field having flown into it from Midway Island when I was stationed there (1976-1977) and serving as a Naval Judge Advocate General Corps during breaks from Santa Clara Law School (1981-1984).
+We have amazing views of the Silicon Valley and the South Bay along this climb, including the retired Naval Air Base, Moffett Field.
+Moffett Field is home to some of the largest freestanding buildings in the world (the old dirigible Hanger 1 covers eight acres).
+I have fond memories of Moffett Field, having flown into it from Midway Island when I was stationed there (1976-1977) and serving as a Naval Judge Advocate General Corps during breaks from Santa Clara Law School (1981-1984).

 Hanger One’s history: